rijkvp/ZoekEenSpeeltuin/README.md

 # Playground Website / Informatics project

 A __dynamic__ website where users can add, view and rate playgrounds.
 The playgrounds are shown on a map.
 Originally made for an informatics project for school with HTML, CSS, JavaScript, PhP & MySQL.
 Later expanded into a commercial project.

-(I hope we can refund the hosting costs).
-It will be published soon!
+Visit the website on: www.zoekeenspeeltuin.nl

 ## Dependencies / Libraries